hmrc/uknw-auth-checker-api-service-guide/source/documentation/index.md

 4. **Access the API:** Use the UI created by your developers to access the API.
 5. **Check NOP waiver status:** Use the API to verify the traders' NOP Wavier authorisation.
 6. **Authorise EIDR:** Authorise the trader for Entry in Declarants Records (EIDR) once NOP waiver status is verified.
-7. **Goods are cleared:** The trader can now clear the goods between GB and NI
+7. **Goods are cleared:** The trader can now clear the goods between GB and NI.

 ## Error responses